Stock market today: Wall Street is mixed as rising bond yields keep cranking up the pressure

 NEW YORK (AP) — Wall Street is mixed on Monday and holding a bit steadier after sliding for three straight weeks through what's been a dismal August.

-Putting more pressure on the stock market were rising yields in the bond market, where the 10-year Treasury yield touched its highest level since 2007 and rose above 4.34% That's up from 4.25% late Friday and from less than 0.60% in 2020.
+Putting more pressure on the stock market were rising yields in the bond market, where the 10-year Treasury yield touched its highest level since 2007 and rose above 4.34% and is hovering around that level.
+That's up from 4.25% late Friday and from less than 0.60% in 2020.

 Higher yields are good for bond investors, who get paid more in interest for their investments.
 But it also makes investors less willing to pay high prices for stocks and other investments that are less steady than U.S. government bonds.